Marquise Goodwin: Seattle Seahawks

+Cleveland Browns

+On April 14, 2023, Goodwin signed a one-year contract with the Cleveland Browns.
+On July 21, the Browns placed him on the active/non-football injury list after Goodwin experienced a shortness of breath and pain in his legs.
+He was diagnosed with blood clots in his legs and lungs, but was expected to make a full recovery before the 2023 season began.
+On August 29, Marquise was removed from the non-football illness list and practiced with the team.

+In the first two weeks of the 2023 season, Goodwin was able to play at least ten snaps in each game, but could not make a catch.
+On September 24, he rushed for 1 yard on 1 carry, and had a season-low snap count.

 NFL career statistics

 Track career

-Goodwin made the 2012 United States Olympic team in the long jump with a career-best and meet-best mark of 8.33m (27-04.25) at the US Olympic Team Trials, a jump that would have been good enough to win the gold medal at the following Olympics.
+Goodwin qualified for the 2012 United States Olympic team in the long jump with a career-best and meet-best mark of 8.33m (27-04.25) at the US Olympic Team Trials.
 At the 2012 Summer Olympics, he qualified for the finals on his first jump of 8.11m (26-7), but he failed to match that performance in the finals and finished in 10th place.

 In 2015, after a three-year absence, he returned to track and field.
 In his first event back, despite jumping a career best 8.37m (27-05.5), he finished in fourth place, just missing qualification for the World Championship.
 A month later, at the 2015 Pan Am Games, he earned a silver medal with a jump of 8.27m (27-1).